 Why Chinese National Day is Important

-Chinese national day showcases the existence of two entities, traditional China and modern China.
+Chinese National Day honors the existence of two entities in China, traditional China and modern China.

-Chinese National Day is in commemoration of the Wuchang uprising that led to the fall of the monarchy.
+Chinese National Day commemorates the Wuchang Uprising that led to the fall of the monarchy.

-This day marks the ushering of monarchy and the establishment of the Republic of China.
+This day marks the toppling of the monarchy and the establishment of the People's Republic of China.

 Chinese National Day dates